Buddhist Foundations

 The Four Noble Truths & Addiction

 1. There Is Suffering (Dukkha) – Life involves dissatisfaction in both obvious and subtle forms: suffering, unease, and “not-enoughness.”
 Addiction often starts as an attempt to relieve this suffering.
+We commit to understanding the truth of suffering.

 3. Cessation of Craving Ends Suffering – Recovery is possible when we untangle from habitual craving and begin to make space.
+We commit to understand that less craving leads to less suffering.

 4. The Path Out Is the Eightfold Path – The way to healing is a holistic, intentional path: wise comprehension, ethical living, mindful presence, and steady effort.
+We commit to cultivating the path.

 Recovery Dharma adapts these as: